Marco Vigerio della Rovere: Biography

 He was the cardinal protector of the Minim Order.
 On 28 December 1507, he presided over a general chapter of the Minim Order, at which the mastership of Francis of Paola was discussed and disputes about the rule of the order were decided.
 For his work at this chapter, Cardinal Vigerio has been called the "second founder" of the Minim Order.

 From 20 September 1508 to March 1514, he was governor of Capranica, Lazio.
 During the War of the League of Cambrai, he was named legate to the papal army on 11 December 1510.
 He participated in the planning of the conquest of Concordia sulla Secchia on 17 December 1510 and the victory at the Siege of Mirandola on 20 January 1511.

 On 29 October 1511, he opted for the order of cardinal bishops and received the Suburbicarian Diocese of Palestrina.

 He chaired several commissions at the Fifth Council of the Lateran, including a commission for the reform of the Roman Curia.

 He participated in the papal conclave of 1513 that elected Pope Leo X. He accompanied the new pope at the congress held at Bologna from 11 to 18 October 1515.

 As a theologian, Cardinal Vigerio wrote many works on the life, death, and resurrection of Jesus Christ, as well as works on Jesus' shroud and the spear of Longinus.
 His theology is thought to have influenced Raphael's famous painting Disputation of the Holy Sacrament; the cardinal appears on the right of the painting, with the Franciscan habit and a cardinal's hat.

 He died in Rome on 18 July 1516 and is buried in Santa Maria in Trastevere.

+He had an illegitimate son, Paolo Vigerio, by an unmarried woman, possibly a nun.